kongkrog/vietnamese-OCR-group3/README.md

 # Description

 ### General
-vietnamese-handwriting-OCR is a program to convert image that contains handwriting (especially in Vietnamese) and convert them into digital texts.
+vietnamese-handwriting-OCR is a program to convert image that contains handwriting (especially in Vietnamese) into digital texts.
 It requries the Python interpreter, version 3.2+, and it's not specific to one platform.
-This is open-source, meaning you can check it for bugs/glitches and redistribute/modify however you like.
+This program is open-source, meaning you can check it for bugs/glitches and redistribute/modify however you like.
 This program should works on Linux, Windows or MacOS.

 ### Usage
 To use the program, you can type this command in the command prompt.